bluesky-social/atproto-website/README.md

 move the object, and `audioUrl` in the episode header stays the authoritative pointer.

+Deleting an episode in the Studio offers to delete its MP3 too, as a second confirmation after the episode one.
+It's opt-in per deletion and irreversible — the files are recoverable from git, the object isn't.
+Decline it and the object stays.
+The key comes from the episode's stored `audioUrl` rather than being recomputed, so it stays correct even if the publish date changed after upload, and audio hosted outside the bucket is never touched.
+If the object delete fails, the episode is left in place rather than stranding an object whose key you no longer have.

-Deleting an episode does **not** delete its MP3.
-To remove that too, note the key from `audioUrl` *before* deleting, then use the R2 dashboard or an S3
+To remove an object by hand — for an episode deleted before this existed, or one removed with `npm run podcast remove` — use the R2 dashboard or an S3
 client:

 ```sh